zstyblik/grafana.org/source/blog/temp/temp.md

 has been redesigned slighly to work in both standalone and backend mode.
 In backend mode it will utilize the backend for saving and searching dashboards, as well as a number of views that will be enabled (login, admin, etc).

-Grafana 2.0 is currently not ready for a alpha or beta.
-But the code is now public here.
-It is written in Go and if you want to be involved in testing and and contributing check it out!

-Plans for the initial Grafana 2.0 release includes:
+The features that the backend will enable in Grafana 2.0 will initially be:

 - Integrated dashboard & user database (sqlite3)
 - Can also use mysql or postgres as database
-- Multi-tenant user accounts and authentication
+- Multi-tenant user accounts and authorization
-- User/password authentication
+ - User & password
  - Github OAuth
  - Google OAuth
-- LDAP authentication
+ - LDAP integration
 - Server side rendering of panels to PNG images
 - Easy admin UI for data sources (can also be configured via config file)
 - Integrated data source http proxy for all datasources (to work around CORS issues)
+- HTTP API
+- Migration script for dashboards stored in Elasticsearch or InfluxDB

 This is the very basic set that we are aiming for right now.
 There will probably be a lot of enhancements in the existing dashboard and panel features and the initial release will be quickly followed by more advanced features like integration with hipchat, slack & hubot and eventually alerting.

+Grafana 2.0 is currently not ready for a alpha or beta.
+But the code and a preview version will be made public shorty, hopefully within 2-3 weeks.

 #### Other news

-- Grafana 1.9.1 was released during two weeks ago (in case you missed this)
+- Grafana 1.9.1 was released two weeks ago (in case you missed this)
+- Grafana now has a user and developer mailing list.
+[Subscribe here](https://groups.io/org/groupsio/grafana)
 - Graphite 0.9.13-pre1 has been released!
 [Read the release notes](http://graphite.readthedocs.org/en/latest/releases/0_9_13.html).
+- The [Grafana plugins](https://github.com/grafana/grafana-plugins) repository has seen some activity lately with updates for the KairosDB datasource and a basic implementation for an Atlas data source (the Netflix metrics db).